liquidmetal-dev/flintlock/docs/proposals/0204-root-volume-options.md

   disk is the delta, so compress and push O(its allocated size).
 No comparison against a base is needed.
 * **Clone start.** One-off per host and image: pull the base by digest (O(base size)).
-Because the base is deterministic, this is shared by every snapshot taken from that image, not just those from one source host.
+Because the base is built deterministically (section 3.3), this is shared by every snapshot taken from that image, not just those from one source host.
 Per
   clone: reflink or copy a locally cached copy of the shipped writable disk (O(extents) or O(allocated size)), present both drives in the original order, then VMM load and resume.
 This is the smallest per-clone disk work of the four options.
 * **Delta and base.** The writable disk *is* the delta.
-The base is deterministic (EROFS) or content-addressed, so the target only needs the digest.
+The base is built deterministically (EROFS with pinned inputs, section 3.3) or is content-addressed, so the target only needs the digest.
 Both the base and the writable disk are still mounted filesystems and must be byte-identical on restore, which this design gives naturally.
 * **Restore.** Pull the base by digest, copy the writable disk per clone, present both drives in the original order.
 * **containerd tracking.** The base is tracked; per-VM writable disks and